Parkinson case: Cultural impact

-Owing in part to the extreme nature of Parkinson's accusations, as well as police corruption and failure of the Australian legal system in its approach to the case, the Sara-Jane Parkinson case has become synonymous with the concept of false accusations in Australia, as well as with the limitations of the #MeToo movement.
+Owing in part to the extreme nature of Parkinson's accusations, as well as police corruption and failure of the Australian legal system in its approach to the case, the Sarah Jane Parkinson case has become synonymous with the concept of false accusations in Australia, as well as with the limitations of the #MeToo movement.
 Michelle Jones, angry at the legal system's treatment of her son, helped to start an activist group called Mothers of Sons, intended to raise awareness of men and boys falsely accused of crimes against women.
 Despite the group having been created mostly by women, Mothers of Sons was accused of being an anti-feminist organization by Caitlin Roper of feminist group Collective Shout.
 Speaking on the matter, Roper stated that "this idea that men are disadvantaged in the legal system is not in line with reality."
 In response, Mothers of Sons pointed out the social harm to women created by false accusations against men, noting that false accusations are "ruining it for women who really need help."

-The Sarah-Jane Parkinson case was extensively covered in a video documentary by 60 Minutes Australia, in which it was alleged that Parkinson had grown bored of Daniel Jones and had hoped to be given his house in the aftermath of his arrest.
+The Parkinson case was extensively covered by 60 Minutes Australia, in which it was suggested that Parkinson had grown bored with Daniel Jones and had hoped to be given his house in the aftermath of his arrest.
 Parkinson herself has never stated this, although she continued to live in Jones's house with her then-boyfriend Scott John White after Jones was sent to jail.